List of Fairfax County Public Schools middle schools: Demographics

-Feeder Pattern
+Feeder pattern

 Carson Middle School is a magnet school, and feeds into four high schools: Chantilly, Oakton, Westfield, and South Lakes.

 Elementary schools that feed into RCMS include Oak Hill, Floris, Coates, Crossfield, Navy, McNair, Lees Corner, and Fox Mill.

 Cooper Middle School

-James Fenimore Cooper Middle School is a middle school in McLean, Virginia.
+James Fenimore Cooper Middle School is a middle school in McLean.
 Cooper Middle School is located in Region 1 and feeds into Langley High School.
 The school serves students in grades 7 and 8.

 History

 In 1958, Fairfax County began creating intermediate schools to create a smooth transition between elementary and high school.
 In 1959, Intermediate School #2 was officially named after American writer James Fenimore Cooper.
 Construction on Cooper Intermediate School began in December 1961, and opened its doors to students on September 4, 1962, as schools in Fairfax County were integrating.
 The school's inaugural principal was William D. McKinney.
 In 1990, Cooper Intermediate became Cooper Middle School.
-The school was renovated in 1968 and is set to be renovated again in 2022.
+The school was renovated in 1968 and in 2022.
+New additions from the 2022 renovations include new classrooms, an updated library, and new admin offices.
 The school's mascot is the Cougar.

 Administration

-The current principal of Cooper Middle School is Lisa Barrow.
-Before being appointed principal in 2020, Barrow was the Director of Professional Growth and Career Development in the Office of Professional Learning and Family Engagement for Fairfax County Public Schools.
-She also was the principal of Sleepy Hollow Elementary School, and the assistant principal at both Marshall Road Elementary School and Frost Middle School.
+The current principal of Cooper Middle School is Maureen McLoughlin.
+Before being appointed principal in the 2024-2025 school year, McLoughlin was the vice principal of Cooper.
+She also was the assistant principal at Franklin Middle School.
+However, before arriving at Cooper, McLoughlin worked in the English department.
+She was the English Department Chair as well as an English teacher at Katherine Johnson Middle School.

 Academics

 James Fenimore Cooper Middle School is an Advanced Academic Placement (AAP) Center.
-Cooper Middle School offers Spanish, French, Japanese, and German foreign language classes.
+Cooper Middle School offers Chinese, Spanish, French, and Japanese foreign language classes.

 Demographics

-As of the 2020–21 school year, Cooper Middle School has a total of 936 students.
+As of the 2023-24 school year, Cooper Middle School has a total of 1076 students.
 The school is: